timkok/Continual-Learning-for-Rotated-MNIST/The Application of Gradient Episodic Memory to the Rotated MNIST Dataset.md

 All results were saved in the workspace and are discussed in the next section.
 ## Results

+We ran GEM on rotated MNIST datasets for 10 ratation tasks from 0 to 90 degree and from 0 to 180 degree.
+The results seem comparative for the two scenarios.

+#### 10 ratation tasks from 0 to 90 degree :
+- Achieved more than 92% accuracy on the test dataset.
+- Minimized the negative backward transfer to -0.05
+- Achieved more than 77% positive forward transfer

+#### 10 ratation tasks from 0 to 180 degree :
+- Achieved more than 92% accuracy on the test dataset.
+- Minimized the negative backward transfer to -0.05
+- Achieved more than 77% positive forward transfer

 ## Citations
 1. https://arxiv.org/pdf/1802.07569.pdf